xolox/vim-shell/README.md

 Since then I switched to Linux and didn't look back, which meant the DLL sat in my `~/.vim/etc/` waiting to be revived.
 Now that I've published my [easytags.vim][easytags] plug-in and put a lot of effort into making it Windows compatible, the `execute()` function from the DLL would be very useful to run [Exuberant Ctags][ctags] in the background without stealing Vim's focus by opening a command prompt window.
 This is why I've decided to release the DLL.
 Because I switched to Linux I've also added an autoload script that wraps the DLL on Windows and calls out to external programs such as `wmctrl`, `gnome-open`, `kde-open`, and others on UNIX.

-Before I go ahead and bundle the DLL with my [easytags.vim][easytags] plug-in I need to make sure that the DLL is compatible with as many Windows Vim installations out there as possible, e.g. XP/Vista/7, different service packs, 32/64 bits, etc. and I don't know where to start!
-I've uploaded a [ZIP archive including a compiled DLL][download] to the [Vim scripts page][vim_scripts_entry] for this plug-in (build using the latest Windows SDK but targeting Windows XP x86 DEBUG, should also work on Vista/7) and the source code is available in the [GitHub repository](http://github.com/xolox/vim-shell) (see the `NMAKE` [makefile](http://github.com/xolox/vim-shell/blob/master/dll/Makefile) for compile instructions).
+Before I go ahead and bundle the DLL files with my [easytags.vim][easytags] plug-in I need to make sure they're compatible with as many Windows Vim installations out there as possible, e.g. XP/Vista/7, different service packs, 32/64 bits, etc. I've uploaded a [ZIP archive including two compiled DLL files][download] to the [Vim scripts page][vim_scripts_entry] for this plug-in (build using the latest Windows SDK but targeting Windows XP x86/x64 DEBUG, should also work on Vista/7) and the source code is available in the [GitHub repository](http://github.com/xolox/vim-shell) (see the `NMAKE` [makefile](http://github.com/xolox/vim-shell/blob/master/dll/Makefile) for compile instructions).

 ## Other full-screen implementations